"I'm gonna come at you," he said.

 He just stared, uncomprehending.

 “And you’ve just said,” I continued, “that I and everyone who thinks like me should be killed.
 So thank you.
-You’ve given me the best argument for keeping my guns handy.”
+You’ve just convinced me to never surrender my guns.”

 Well, that was interesting…

 How do you discuss anything with someone who has just said he wants you dead?
 How do you maintain calm, rational discourse with a person when they speak in emotional pablum?